Skip to main content

 Why spraying more water falls short

 On paper, watering haul roads might appear low-cost and straightforward.
 But its effects wear off fast, often within 20 to 40 minutes.
-This creates a constant, resource-intensive loop with high fuel and water use: 3 to4 trucks per shift, especially during the dry season.
+This creates a constant, resource-intensive loop with high fuel and water use: 3 to 4 trucks per shift, especially during the dry season.

 The problem doesn’t stop at inefficiency.
 Plain water on its own damages road surfaces, compromises safety, and disrupts operations.
-Too much water means operators face slippery conditions, wet ruts, and potholes..
+Too much water means operators face slippery conditions, wet ruts, and potholes.
 Tyre wear increases.
 Maintenance teams are left fixing the very roads the water is supposed to protect.

 “Water trucks are out in force, but they’re not solving the root problem.
 In many cases, they’re making it worse by degrading the roads,” says Martin.
 “We’ve seen haul speeds drop purely because of wet, greasy conditions.”